CIOSC/CAS-Digital-Trust/README.md

 For more details please go to the [Profiles Overview Page](./scheme/profiles/profiles-overview.md)

+## Certification Specialization

+Specialization refers to the process of focusing on a specific area conformity assessment that requires a detailed assessment of a specific area of management, capability, product or process.
+Depending on the nature of the specialization, it may or may not be part of a certification scope or certification sub-scope.

 ## Certification Tailoring

 Certification is the formal outcome of a conformity assessment.
 However, certification is not a binary case of *conformining* or *non-conforming*.
 Many factors may be involved in determining the scopeDuring the certification process, the conformity assessment scheme may be tailored to indicate and accomondate the following: